uiowa/uiowa/wysiwyg/index.md

 This button will expand the text editor to use the full screen.
 This is helpful for distraction free writing, or working with a lot of content at once.

 ![maximize](assets/images/maximize.png)

+### Allowed Classes

+To extend formatting of content within the WYSIWYG, certain HTML classes are allowed on the following elements: a, blockquote, p (text-align-* only), div, table, thead, tbody, tfoot, th, tr and td.

+Some of those allowed classes are:

+- w-25, w-50, w-75, w-100: Element widths of 25%, 50%, 75% and 100%.
+- align-baseline, align-top, align-middle, align-bottom: Vertical alignment of inline and table cell elements.